DillonSteyl/SCIE1000/Week 5/array_introduction_1.md

 # Introduction to Arrays (1) - Creating Arrays

 So far, we have only used Python to store individual values in variables. *Arrays* allow multiple values to be stored in one variable, which can be very useful.
 You can think of an array as simply a *list* of items.
+It is very convenient to use arrays to store multiple related numbers in a single variable.

-Here's a simple example of how you might use an array in Python:
+Here's a simple example of an array in Python:

 ```python
 # Create an array containing the first 7 numbers in the fibonnaci sequence